rexgarland/civic-iq/README.md

 ## Acknowledgements

 - The `website` folder started as a clone of [8values](https://github.com/8values/8values.github.io).
 A big thank you to them for writing such readable code, with essentially no setup needed.
 See `website/LICENSE`.
+- A special thanks to all the great resources provided by `chaserx` in [awesome-citizen](https://github.com/chaserx/awesome-citizen)